ce-bu/meta-observability/README.md

 qemu-img convert -f raw -O vhdx genericx86.wks-202012290029-sda.direct poky.vhdx
 ```

-You can attach **poky.vhdx** to a Hyper-V machine.
+You can attach **poky.vhdx** to a Hyper-V machine (Image MUST be 2nd gen).
 You need to disable secure boot.

 On Ubuntu **qemu-img** utility is part of **qemu-tools** package:
 ```
-sudo apt install qemu-tools
+sudo apt install qemu-utils
 ```

 ## Testing